-- ⇒ Inside project layout file we created two buttons to start and stop service with ID btnStartTimer and btnStopTimer.. - \Rightarrow The findViewByID() method is used to take reference of button. - ⇒ Button clicked event is handled by onClick() method of OnClickListener associated to button using setOnClickListener(). - Inside TimerService class we define counter variable which initialized to zero at the start of service and increment by one every one second using Timer class scheduledAtFixedRate() Method. - ⇒ The value of counter is logs inside LogCat window using Log.d() Method with tag "MyService". - ➡ Toast is temporary message displayed on screen such as "Service Started" in step-8 and is displayed using makeText method of Toast class.
+- ⇒ Inside project layout file we created two buttons to start and stop service with ID btnStartTimer and btnStopTimer.. - ⇒ Inside ServiceActivity we define two button objects that represents button in layout file. - \Rightarrow The findViewByID() method is used to take reference of button. - ⇒ Button clicked event is handled by onClick() method of OnClickListener associated to button using setOnClickListener(). - Inside TimerService class we define counter variable which initialized to zero at the start of service and increment by one every one second using Timer class scheduledAtFixedRate() Method. - ⇒ The value of counter is logs inside LogCat window using Log.d() Method with tag "MyService". - ➡ Toast is temporary message displayed on screen such as "Service Started" in step-8 and is displayed using makeText method of Toast class.